Religious practices and information

 vs. 50% for Roman Catholics.
 1,11

 They later returned to Ashtabula County to measure attendance by Roman Catholics.
 They physically counted the number of attendees at each mass over several months.
 They concluded that 24% of Catholics in he county actually attended mass.
 They then polled residents of the county by telephone.
 51% of Roman Catholic respondents said that they had attended church during the previous week.
-Apparently, most were lying.
+Apparently, a slim majority were lying.

 In 1998-FEB, Hadaway, Marler, and Chaves published another article reinforcing the validity of their 20% church attendance rate estimate.
 Hadaway told the Minneapolis Star Tribune: